CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

        86 results/std.err
  </pre>

-The allas-crypt remote translates the edata from the encrypted bucket (allas:2001659-crypt) automatically into readable format.
+The allas-crypt remote translates the data from the encrypted bucket (allas:2001659-crypt) automatically into readable format.
 However if you study the content of the encrypted bucket directly, you can see that the object names, as well as the stored data, are in encrypted format:

 <pre>[kkayttaj@puhti-login3 ~]$ <b>rclone ls allas:2001659-crypt</b>
       125 4lpbj55pc5v8t119q0tp2o6k58/36sb832och3tde30k9nlks3dpo